SyncfusionExamples/ej2-angular-6-scheduler/README.md

 ```

 ## Installing
-Once done with downloading, next you need to install the necessay packages required to run this application locally.
+Once done with downloading, next you need to install the necessary packages required to run this application locally.
 The `npm install` command will install all the needed angular packages into your current project and to do so, run the below command.

 ```
 npm install